-There are many shoe construction methods for a shoe designer to choose from.
-Depending on the function and style of your shoe design you have many options for connecting the upper to the outsole unit; the classic Goodyear welt, the heavy duty Norwegian welt and the modern cold cemented Strobel construction name a few.
+There are many shoe construction methods from which a shoe designer can choose.
+Depending on the function and style of your shoe design, you have many options for connecting the upper to the outsole unit.
+The classic Goodyear welt, the heavy-duty Norwegian welt, and the modern cold cemented Strobel construction to name a few.

 Need to know Footwear Construction Terms:

 Welt: A welt is a strip of leather, rubber, or plastic that runs along the perimeter of a shoe outsole.
 The machinery used for this process was invented in 1869 by Charles Goodyear Jr., the son of Charles Goodyear.

 Outsole: Can be made of rubber or leather.